wanwu/cheetah-capture/README_EN.md

 Prerequisites: Complete the preparation work

 - For C environment debugging: Execute `sh build_ffmpeg-3.4.8.sh` in the scripts directory to compile libs for your environment, then `sh reload.sh` to execute the capture.c file.
-- For JS environment debugging: First execute `build-emcc.sh` to generate FFmpeg libs for emcc environment.
-If libs already exist, directly execute `sh build-wasm.sh`, which includes `npm run webpack-capture` and `emcc` compilation commands.
+- For JS environment debugging: If you want to custom compile FFmpeg libs, first execute `build_ffmpeg-emcc.sh` to generate FFmpeg libs for emcc environment.
+If you don't need custom compilation and want to use the prebuilt libs in this repository, directly execute `sh build-wasm.sh`, which includes `npm run webpack-capture` and `emcc` compilation commands.
 The former generates `index.js` and `capture.worker.js`, the latter generates `capture.worker.js` (with emcc glue code) and `capture.worker.wasm`.
 - For HTML environment: Just include `index.js`, UMD variable `cheetahCapture`.

 ## Version Control